How much do complete (full) dentures cost? -

-The word "immediate" refers the situation where some of the patient's teeth still remain at that time when denture construction is begun.
+The term "immediate" refers to the situation where some of the patient's teeth still remain at the time when denture construction is begun.

-It's usually just front teeth that are present.
-They're left so the patient's appearance still looks fairly normal.
-This approach also allows them to have some chewing ability during the weeks while their denture is being fabricated.
+- Even with just front teeth, the patient's appearance remains fairly normal.
+And although different and challenging, the patient also retains some chewing ability during the weeks while their denture is being fabricated.

 At that point when their new denture is ready, the dentist will extract their remaining teeth and 'immediately' place the new appliance.
 The patient is never without teeth (always having either natural or 'false' teeth).

-In the latter case, as bone and soft tissue healing transforms the shape of the patient's jaws, relines will be needed.
-It is important for you to inquire about the cost (see below) of this added treatment.
+In this case, as bone and soft tissue healing transforms the shape of the patient's jaws, relines will be needed (see fee estimate below).

-When trying to estimate their treatment expenses, a prospective full-denture patient shouldn't overlook the cost of extracting their remaining teeth (if any exist).
+When trying to estimate their treatment expenses, a prospective denture patient shouldn't overlook the cost of extracting their remaining teeth (if any exist).

-In some cases, this can add a considerable amount to their total bill.
+In some cases, this can add a considerable amount to the total bill.
 (We provide cost estimates for tooth extractions here.)
-As a point of interest, in some situations a dentist may be able to charge less than expected for removing some teeth.
+As a point of interest, in some situations a dentist may be able to charge less than expected.

-That side of a denture that rests on its wearer's gum tissue is called its "internal" surface.
-And as the shape of a patient's jaws change over time, this surface (and therefore the fit of the denture) can be renewed.
+As the shape of a patient's jaws naturally change over time, the "internal" surface (and therefore the fit of their denture) can be renewed.
 This procedure is termed "relining."